 Mathematics (MSc, March 1997) and Philosophy (MA, January 1996, highest distinction).
 University of Nijmegen, the Netherlands

-Member of The Executive Committee to the Statistical Modelling Society (treasurer).
-Annual conference of the society: IWSM, which is in Bristol, UK, in 2018.
+Member of the Statistical Modelling Society, and past treasurer (2011-2019).
+Annual conference of the society: IWSM, which is in Bilbao, in 2021.
 Journal: Statistical Modelling.

 Monograph on continuous-time models for multi-state processes